Quick Start¶

 - 5 minutes

 - Framagit — a libre GitLab instance hosted by Framasoft, a French nonprofit.
-No tracking, no ads.
-Good if you prefer ethical hosting.
+No tracking, no ads, and no SMS verification.

-From a blank page: Click + Create website on the dashboard.
+From a blank page: Click + Create website.
 Silex creates a new GitLab project and opens the editor with an empty canvas.

 Have an existing HTML/CSS project?
 Vote for Import Existing Project on the roadmap to import projects directly into Silex.